What happens if I delete all cache files on Mac?

 Is it safe to delete all caches on macOS Sequoia?

 Mostly, yes, but it depends on how you do it.
 Manually deleting system caches can cause strange behavior.
-Use caution, and avoid touching anything in /System.
+As Apple recommends removing files carefully, it’s best to avoid touching anything in /System.

 Will it speed up my Mac?